Czech anti-graft drive scores rare success with jail term for top politician

 Corruption, mostly involving public tenders, has been a major factor in the sharp drop of public trust in Czech political leaders in recent years, two decades after playwright Vaclav Havel led a bloodless “Velvet Revolution” to overthrow Communist rule.

-Both the Social Democrats and the center-right Civic Democrats, who have ruled for more than half of the time since the 1992 split of Czechoslovakia, have been sullied by scandals.
+Both the Social Democrats and the centre-right Civic Democrats, who have ruled for more than half of the time since the 1992 split of Czechoslovakia, have been sullied by scandals.

 Necas, the former Civic Democrat prime minister, stepped down in 2013 after a scandal involving police investigation of abuse of power, but that probe has not led to any convictions of senior officials or politicians.